Sequoia: Where Wild Things Are

 From birds to bears, Sequoia is home to over 300 different kinds of animals.
 Find a place in Giant Forest to sit down and be still for a moment, and you will be amazed at how many creatures you will see and hear!

-Black bears thrive here.
-Despite their name, black bears can be brown, cinnamon, or blonde.
-Black bears are not usually aggressive, and often escape danger by climbing a tree.
-But some bears learn to associate people with food, and may lose their instinctive fear of humans.
-This begins a cycle of unnatural behavior that is dangerous to both bears and humans.
-The familiar wilderness axiom applies: please don't feed the animals!
+Perhaps the most high-profile of Sequoia wildlife, black bears thrive in the park.
+Despite their name, black bears can be brown, cinnamon, or even blonde in color.
+Black bears are not usually aggressive, and often escape danger by climbing trees.
+Especially in park areas, bears may learn to associate people with food, and can lose their instinctive fear of humans, which begins a cycle of unnatural behavior that is dangerous to both bears and humans.
+We ask that you please refrain from feeding the animals.

-A great way to learn more about black bears and Sequoia National Park wildlife is at the Lodgepole Visitor Center Along with exhibits on the area's geologic history, wildlife, and longtime American Indian inhabitants, the center screens an outstanding 22-minute film about bears.
+Learn more about black bears and Sequoia wildlife at the Lodgepole Visitor Center.
+Along with exhibits on the area's geologic history, wildlife, and longtime American Indian inhabitants, the center screens an outstanding 22-minute film about black bears.

 It’s easy to see, and hear, Sequoia’s wild and wondrous creatures just by spending time in the park, or on a nature walk or day hike.
 Binoculars are great tools to see wildlife while keeping a safe distance and ensuring that the wildlife stays wild.
 Capture Sequoia’s captivating creatures on camera; just remember to observe from afar to give them enough room to roam.
 In addition to black bears, some animals you might encounter at Sequoia are:

 Wildlife is just a small part of what makes Sequoia National Park so memorable – make your reservations at Wuksachi Lodge to experience all the park has to offer.
 Or, for more information about Sequoia wildlife, contact us today!
 We look forward to hearing from you.